Zarif (singer)

-Zarif Davidson, known professionally as Zarif or Mona Lisa Veto, is an English singer-songwriter of Anglo-Scottish-Iranian descent whose music incorporates soul, funk, and pop.
+Zarif Davidson, known professionally as Zarif or Mona Lisa Veto, is an English singer-songwriter and musician whose music incorporates soul, funk, and pop.
 She performs with a nine-piece band and sometimes plays keyboard and guitar.

 Early life

 Zarif grew up in Harrow, London with her Scottish father and her Iranian mother.
 As a child, Zarif loved listening to music and some of her favourite artists are Michael Jackson, Stevie Wonder, Prince, and Aretha Franklin.
 She wrote her first song as an entry to a Blue Peter competition and formed a girl band with her friends called Girls of Tomorrow.
 Zarif was educated at North London Collegiate and went on to study at University College London, where she graduated with a human sciences degree.